adbar/htmldate/README.rst

 Context
 ~~~~~~~

-This module is part of methods to derive information from web documents in order to build text databases for research (chiefly linguistic analysis and natural language processing).
-There are web pages for which neither the URL nor the server response provide a reliable way to date the document, that is to find when it was first published and/or last modified.
+This effort is part of methods to derive information from web documents in order to build text databases for research (chiefly linguistics and natural language processing).
+There are web pages for which neither the URL nor the server response provide a reliable way to find when a document was published or modified.
 For more information:

--  Barbaresi, A. "`Generic Web Content Extraction with Open-Source Software <https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/kaleidoskop/camera_ready_barbaresi.pdf>`_", Proceedings of KONVENS 2019, Kaleidoscope Abstracts, University of Erlangen, 2019.
+-  Barbaresi, A. "`Generic Web Content Extraction with Open-Source Software <https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/kaleidoskop/camera_ready_barbaresi.pdf>`_", Proceedings of KONVENS 2019, Kaleidoscope Abstracts, 2019.
 -  Barbaresi, A. "`The Vast and the Focused: On the need for domain-focused web corpora <https://ids-pub.bsz-bw.de/files/9025/Barbaresi_The_Vast_and_the_Focused_2019.pdf>`_", Proceedings of the `7th Workshop on Challenges in the Management of Large Corpora (CMLC-7) <http://corpora.ids-mannheim.de/cmlc-2019.html>`_, 2019.
 -  Barbaresi, A. "`Efficient construction of metadata-enhanced web corpora <https://hal.archives-ouvertes.fr/hal-01371704v2/document>`_", Proceedings of the `10th Web as Corpus Workshop (WAC-X) <https://www.sigwac.org.uk/wiki/WAC-X>`_, 2016.